worikgh/wGP/README.md

 ### model_data_file ###

-    The name of the file that records the simulations of the functions as they are discoverd Each time a fiunction is developped that peforms better than any other discovered so far it is simulated using the testing data and the results are recorded here
+    The name of the file that records the simulations of the functions as they are discovered Each time a function is developed that performs better than any other discovered so far it is simulated using the testing data and the results are recorded here

     Example: model_data_file Abalone.txt

 ### r_script_file ###

-    At the end of the simulaton a R script is written out that will generate raphs summerising the simulation.
+    At the end of the simulation a R script is written out that will generate graphs summarising the simulation.
 This names that file.

     Example: r_script_file Abalone.R